OpenNebula/docs/source/deployment/references/one_scalability.rst

 .. _one_scalability:

 =============================================
-Scalability Tests and Tuning
+Scalability Testing and Tuning
 =============================================

 Determining the scalability of your cloud and how to improve it requires balancing many variables.
 There are several aspects that can limit the scalability of a cloud from the storage to the network backend, and no one solution meets everyone’s scalability goals.
 This guide firstly presents the scale limits of a single OpenNebula instance (single zone), and then provides some recommendations to tune your deployment for large scale.
 To extend the scale of your cloud beyond these limits, you can horizontally scale your cloud by adding new OpenNebula zones within a :ref:`federated deployment <introf>`.
 The largest OpenNebula deployment consists of 16 data center and 300,000 cores.

-Scalability tests
+Scalability Testing
 ==========================================

 Front-end (oned) Scalability